Thomas Watson Rattle (1900-1973)

 The Rattle Families is also available as a mini-website of the Reffell Family History website.

 Thomas was married twice; to Ruth Helen Cardwell (1901-1936) in 1928, and then to Ruby Birdsall Sherlock (1895-1981) in 1938, and the photograph above was taken shortly afterwards.
 There were no children from either of the marriages.
 He was the Treasurer of the Corporation of Mimico Toronto for thirty three years and retired in 1965 after two heart attacks.
-A number of Thomas’s ancestors are buried in East Scarborough (near Toronto), at the St Margaret in the Pines Cemetery, but Thomas and Ruby are buried in the Park Lawn Cemetery in Toronto.
+A number of Thomas’s ancestors are buried in East Scarborough (near Toronto), at the St Margaret in the Pines Cemetery, but Thomas and Ruby are buried with Ruby’s parents in the Park Lawn Cemetery in Toronto.

 This information has been provided by the courtesy of Jim Chapman and Anne Vogt in Canada, other information comes from ‘The Rattle Families’.